Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in Idaho: Timeline and What to Expect

 Idaho is a non-judicial foreclosure state — most Idaho residential mortgages use a deed of trust with a power of sale clause that allows the trustee to sell the property without court involvement.
-Idaho has a specific statutory process: the trustee must record a Notice of Default and Breach and Election to Sell, then wait at least 115 days from recording the NOD before conducting the trustee sale.
-During this 115-day period, Idaho provides a reinstatement right — the homeowner can cure the default by paying all past-due amounts plus fees up to the day before the sale.
+Idaho Code § 45-1505 grants the trustee the authority to foreclose a trust deed by advertisement and sale without filing a lawsuit.
+The specific procedure is governed by Idaho Code § 45-1506: the trustee must record a Notice of Default and Breach and Election to Sell, serve the borrower by certified mail within 10 days of recording, make three in-person service attempts over at least seven consecutive days each at least 30 days before the scheduled sale, publish notice in a newspaper of general circulation, and wait at least 120 days from the NOD recording before conducting the trustee sale.
+During this period, Idaho provides a reinstatement right — the homeowner can cure the default by paying all past-due amounts plus fees up to the day before the sale.
 Idaho provides no post-sale redemption period for most residential properties under the non-judicial process.
 Once the trustee sale occurs and the deed transfers, the homeowner's ownership is permanently ended.

-Idaho's 115-day minimum — one of the longer pre-sale windows in non-judicial states — provides meaningful runway compared to Tennessee's 20 days or Mississippi's 30 days.
+Idaho's 120-day minimum under § 45-1506 — one of the longer pre-sale windows in non-judicial states — provides meaningful runway compared to Tennessee's 20 days or Mississippi's 30 days.
 But the pre-NOD period, before any Notice of Default is recorded, remains the optimal window where every modification program is accessible with no formal deadline running.

 Stage 1: Pre-NOD Period — The Widest Window